karimbahgat/PyCRS/README.md

 ## Recipes

-### Modifying the CRS Class
+### Modifying the CS Instance

 In most case you will only ever need to load a CRS and convert it to some format.
-Sometimes, however, you may want to tweak the parameters of your CRS instance.
+Sometimes, however, you may want to tweak the parameters of your CS type instance.
-Knowing the composition of the CRS class, this is as easy as setting/replacing the desired attributes.
+Knowing the composition of your CS type instance, this is as easy as setting/replacing the desired attributes.

 Let's demonstrate some examples using the World Robinson projection: